 Lifestyle Changes for SIBO

-A few lifestyle changes may also be helpful in healing your digestive system.
+A few lifestyle changes may also be helpful in healing your digestive system and getting rid of SIBO symptoms.
 In both phase 1 and phase 2 of the SIBO diet, eat smaller meals, ideally three to five hours apart.
 It’s vital that you chew each bite thoroughly; remember digestion starts in the mouth!
 Drink plenty of fresh water throughout the day to stay properly hydrated.

 When treating SIBO symptoms, it’s important to give your body time to repair while fighting the bacterial overgrowth in your small intestine.
 By eliminating FODMAPS from your diet for two weeks, and then transitioning to the GAPS diet and protocol, you can start the healing process and be well on your way to killing the bacteria causing your SIBO symptoms.